helloanh/anh-popperscores/README.md

 Looking at the template-parts/content.php file, we find the popperscores_posed_on() function.
 We can use "grep -rnw /currentdir/ -e "search_pattern_name" to locate which file this function is located.
 The search result shows us it is in inc/template-tags.php.
 Make the adjustments to the style to match the mock-up.

+### Adding Gravatar

+Using the [get_the_author_meta](https://developer.wordpress.org/reference/functions/get_the_author_meta/) and [get_avatar](https://developer.wordpress.org/reference/functions/get_avatar/) functions to add the gravatar to our post.

+In the case of of users who has no gravatar, we can use the code from [validate gravatar](https://gist.github.com/justinph/5197810) to fix this issue.